 Security Audit of WordPress Applications

-WordPress is a most popular Content Management System (CMS) framework and used by thousands of content creators.
+WordPress is the most popular Content Management System (CMS) framework and is used by thousands of content creators.
 Inherently, WordPress is secure by design.
-But if you have not configured securely, your blog may be hacked by bad people.
+But if you have not configured it securely, your blog may be hacked by bad people.

 This article goes through the simple security audit method that helps you secure your precious blog.